ibm-cloud-docs/pattern-watson-speech-vision/overview.md

 ![Solution architecture](image/Overview-Pattern.svg){: caption="Figure 1.
 Functional overview of the watsonx AI and {{site.data.keyword.Bluemix_notm}} surround environment." caption-side="bottom"}

 1. Customer data center location: A physical or virtual data center where customers can host their own infrastructure on {{site.data.keyword.Bluemix_notm}}.
+Here there are corporate users connecting over a secured connection on private network
 1. Users: The individuals who are using applications, services, and data hosted in an {{site.data.keyword.Bluemix_notm}} environment.
+Here there are users who will connect public network over internet.
 1. Compute on {{site.data.keyword.Bluemix_notm}} through Virtual Private Cloud (VPC) Red Hat OpenShift: Enables the deployment of compute workloads into a Virtual Private Cloud (VPC) or Red Hat OpenShift, providing isolation and security for cloud-based infrastructure.
 1. Watson services: A set of cognitive computing capabilities, such as natural language processing, computer vision, and machine learning, which is designed to help organizations solve complex problems through AI-powered insights.
 Provides Retrieval Augmentation Generation (RAG) to do text retrieval and text generation allowing users to interact with documents.
 1. Enhanced user experience through Watson Speech-to-Text (STT) and Text-to-Speech (TTS): Improves the way humans interact with machines by using {{site.data.keyword.IBM_notm}} Watson's Speech-to-Text (STT) and Text-to-Speech (TTS) capabilities for more natural language-based interfaces.